jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 When I started off, I did not know that you need special configuration to enable the containers to talk to each other.

+So I ended up creating a bridge network in my `docker-compose.yml`